 Part B: State and territory requirements

-All states and territories have introduced legislation providing for child-related employment pre-screening, and there are important differences across jurisdictions.
-This resource sheet is intended to provide an overview of the types of screening programs that are in place, what records are checked, and who is required to undergo screening.
+All states and territories have introduced legislation providing for child-related employment pre-screening but there are important differences across jurisdictions.
+Part B provides an overview of the types of screening programs that are in place, what records are checked, and who is required to undergo screening.

 Who must undergo pre-employment child safety screening?

 As of June 2013, all jurisdictions in Australia have some form of child-related employment pre-screening legislation.
-These laws make it mandatory for certain individuals engaged in occupations such as education and childcare, child protection, child and family welfare, health, entertainment and recreation, and religious instruction to meet screening requirements.
-There are differences across the states and territories in who is required to undergo screening, and how different occupations are identified.
-If you are unsure whether you need to obtain a Working With Children Check, it is advisable that you check with the relevant body in your state or territory.
-State and territory contact details are provided in the following section, as is a summary of requirements for each jurisdiction.
+These laws make it mandatory for certain individuals engaged in occupations such as education and child care, child protection, child and family welfare, health, entertainment and recreation, and religious instruction to meet screening requirements.
+There are differences across the states and territories about who is required to undergo screening and how different occupations are identified.
+If you are unsure whether you need to obtain a WWCC, contact the relevant body in your state or territory.
+State and territory contact details are provided in the following section, with a summary of requirements for each jurisdiction.

 Criminal history checks between Australia and New Zealand

 In February 2015, Australia and New Zealand signed a Memorandum of Understanding (MoU) to give employers greater trans-Tasman access to individual criminal history checks for employment, training and registration purposes.
-Under the new MoU, eligible New Zealand agencies will have the ability to make requests through New Zealand Police for Australian criminal information from CrimTrac.
+Under the MoU, eligible New Zealand agencies have the ability to make requests through New Zealand Police for Australian criminal information from the Australian Crime Commission.
 Similarly, eligible Australian agencies may request criminal history information from New Zealand Police.

 Requirements in Australian states and territories

 Individuals are responsible for making their own applications through Access Canberra.
-A background check and risk assessment will be conducted prior to registration and requires applicants to provide information on their criminal history, all non-conviction information and any other relevant information.
-The type of registration issued will be the most general type of registration for which an applicant is eligible.
+A background check and risk assessment is conducted prior to registration and requires applicants to provide information on their criminal history, all non-conviction information and any other relevant information.
+The type of registration issued is the most broad-ranging type of registration for which an applicant is eligible.
 Three types of registration are currently issued:

-- general registration - allows individuals to move between all regulated activities for up to 3 years without the need to reapply;
+- general registration: allows individuals to move between all regulated activities for up to three years without the need to reapply

-- conditional registration - imposes specific conditions on an individual's registration, for example, not being able to transport vulnerable people due to a person's license being cancelled as a result of drink driving offences; and
+- conditional registration: imposes specific conditions on an individual's registration; for example, not being able to transport vulnerable people

 Further information about obtaining a National Police Check, including forms and fees can be obtained from the Australian Federal Police.

-For enquiries about working with children in the Australian Capital Territory, contact the relevant authority.
+For enquiries about working with children in the Australian Capital Territory, contact the relevant authority (as detailed below).